colinjcason/Firebase-Trains/README.md

 ## Instructions
 In the field at the bottom of the page, log a new train in military time.
 The page will then display when the next train will arrive and how far away it is in hours and minutes.

+## Contribution
+Options for contributing to this project;
+* Adding additional field to make this project more complex
+* Using moment.js cdn to add more complex timing such as different days, weeks, time zones, etc,.
+* Adding more style.

 # License
 [GNU](https://github.com/colinjcason/Firebase-Trains/blob/master/LICENSE)